casys-kaist/jos/LAB4.md

 <p>
    This ends part B.  Make sure you pass all of the Part B tests when you run
    <kbd>make grade</kbd>.
-   As usual, you can hand in your submission with <kbd>make handin</kbd>.
 </p>
 <h2>Part C: Preemptive Multitasking and Inter-Process communication (IPC)</h2>
 <p>